 Carlsen had yet another forcing move in mind that keeps black on the back foot.

-Material is equal but white’s pieces are much more active.
+Material is still equal but white’s pieces are much more active.
+The b7-pawn will be a target if Carlsen plays b4-b5, dislodging the bishop on c6.
+The point is that white took a seemingly equal position and by making threats on nearly every more managed to obtain a positional advantage.
 In this position the engines also agree Carlsen earned a decent advantage.
 It is worth mentioning that Gelfand played the engine’s top-choice moves throughout, but even so, the engines eventually agreed that this series of powerful, attacking and forced moves resulted in an advantage to white.

 Carlsen skillfully continued to work with his advantage and score the full point by focusing his attention on the queen-side pawn majority.
 (If you’re interested to see the rest of the game, I included the pgn notation below).